EyeDaleHim/Crow-Engine/README.md

 ## Info

-Crow Engine is a modified version of the game Friday Night Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
+Crow Engine is a modified version of the game Friday Night Funkin' that has been rebuilt to include comprehensive modding documentation and introduce new features.
 The primary goal of this project is to facilitate a clearer understanding of modding for players and developers.

+### Disclaimer

+Crow Engine is my passion project, please do not expect any consistency in update schedule.

 ### Mods currently using Crow Engine

 * Chill-Sides
-* Undertale Mix Mod (Hypno's Lullaby Cover Mod)
-* Mechanics Mod (partially)

 ## Notes